Advocacy: Tactics

 These tactics have been also observed within advocacy organizations outside the USA.

+The four tactics popularly described for advocacy networks are information politics, symbolic politics, leverage politics and accountability politics.

 Use of the Internet

-Groups involved in advocacy work have been using the Internet to accomplish organizational goals.
-It has been argued that the Internet helps to increase the speed, reach and effectiveness of advocacy-related communication as well as mobilization efforts, suggesting that social media are beneficial to the advocacy community.
+Groups involved in advocacy have increasingly used the Internet and social media to increase the speed, reach and effectiveness of communications and mobilization; research has documented both benefits and new challenges for civic engagement in the digital era.

+Evaluation & ethics

+Effective advocacy increasingly relies on monitoring and evaluation to show whether campaigns produce intended policy changes; this requires theory-of-change statements, measurement of outputs and outcomes, and careful attention to attribution.
+Ethical issues include transparency of funding and tactics, privacy concerns in digital organising, and the risk of manipulative messaging.

 Other examples

 Advocacy activities may include conducting an exit poll or the filing of an amicus brief.

 Topics

 People advocate for a large number and variety of topics.
 Some of these are clear-cut social issues that are universally agreed to be problematic and worth solving, such as human trafficking.
 Others—such as abortion—are much more divisive and inspire strongly held opinions on both sides.
 There may never be a consensus on this latter type of issues, but intense advocacy is likely to remain.
 In the United States, any issue of widespread debate and deeply divided opinion can be referred to as a social issue.
 The Library of Congress has assembled an extensive list of social issues in the United States, ranging from vast ones like abortion to same-sex marriage to smaller ones like hacking and academic cheating.

 Topics that appear to involve advancing a certain positive ideal are often known as causes.
 A particular cause may be very expansive in nature — for instance, increasing liberty or fixing a broken political system.
 For instance in 2008, U.S. presidential candidate Barack Obama utilized such a meaning when he said, "this was the moment when we tore down barriers that have divided us for too long; when we rallied people of all parties and ages to a common cause."
 Change.org and Causes are two popular websites that allow people to organize around a common cause.

 Topics upon which there is universal agreement that they need to be solved include, for example, human trafficking, poverty, water and sanitation as a human right.

 "Social issues" as referred to in the United States also include topics (also known as "causes") intended by their advocates to advance certain ideals (such as equality) include: civil rights, LGBT rights, women's rights, environmentalism, and veganism.